 The student's grace period for loan repayments for Federal Unsubsidized and Subsidized Direct Loans and FFELP loans will begin on the day of the withdrawal from the University.
 The student should contact the servicer if he/she has questions regarding the grace period or repayment status.
 Exit loan counseling should be completed online at http://www.studentloans.gov.

-A student is considered to have officially withdrawn from a semester when an official withdrawal form is filled out and turned into the Registrar’s Office.
-The withdrawal form is signed by a financial aid staff member at the time of withdrawal.
+A student is considered to have officially withdrawn from a semester when an official withdrawal form is submitted to the Enrollment Services Center.
 The last date of attendance used on the return calculation will be the date the student signed the withdrawal form.
 If there is information on the form that suggests that this date may be incorrect, the financial aid office will confirm the last date of attendance with the student’s professors.

 The last date of attendance for students that are administratively withdrawn from the University is the date on the suspension/expulsion notification received by the financial aid office from the office of student conduct.

 Any enrolled student who either ceases attendance without officially notifying the University or fails to earn any credit hours for the term is considered an unofficial withdrawal.
 These students are subject to a return calculation if it is determined that they did not complete at least 60% of the term.
 The amount of aid returned is based on the last date of attendance as determined by the University.
 The financial aid office will confirm last date of attendance using registration/grade records at the end of the term.
 Professors will be contacted for last date of attendance if needed.

 The last date of attendance is the last date the student participated in an academically related activity.
 This can include:

 - Taking an exam, an interactive tutorial or computer-assisted instruction